Here’s my comprehensive guide to spending 10 days in beautiful Tuscany.

 It’s the world’s largest Franciscan church, a fine example of Italian Gothic style, and home to many celebrity tombs (including Michelangelo’s), magnificent frescos, and Donatello sculptures.

-In particular, the frescoed chapels are impressive.
+The basilica’s frescoed chapels are beyond impressive.
 The best ones are the Bardi Chapel, the Peruzzi Chapel, the Pazzi Chapel, the Baroncelli Chapel, and the Maggiore Chapel.

 You’ll find frescos by Giotto, the greatest artist of the 14th century, and other Renaissance luminaries.

-If you want to lunch in the Santa Croce area, try the tiny but mighty Le Vespe Cafe.
+Tip: If you want to lunch in the Santa Croce area, try the tiny but mighty Le Vespe Cafe.
 There will be lines, but it’s well worth the wait.
-Click here if you want to pre-purchase a skip the line ticket to Santa Croce.

 4. Florence Viewpoints